Hugs-4-Bugs/Types-of-Authentication/README.md

 ---

-## Click here to get in touch with me :
+## Click here to get in touch with me:
 <a href="https://github.com/Tech-Hubs" target="_blank"><b>PrabhatDevLab</b></a>,
 <a href="https://hugs-4-bugs.github.io/myResume/" target="_blank"><b>PrabhatKumar.com</b></a>,
 <a href="https://www.linkedin.com/in/prabhat-kumar-6963661a4/" target="_blank"><b>LinkedIn</b></a>,